spaspalakis/jotne-server/README.md

 3. upload.py
 4. download.py

-To execute the program, run the main.py script using the following command:
+To execute the program, run the main.py script using the following parameters:
-> python3 main.py

-The program supports the following command-line arguments:

 ## Credentials:
 --group #user group